w3bdesign/wp-algolia-woo-indexer/readme.txt

 == Description ==
-This plugin indexes products inside of Woocommerce and submits them to Algolia.
+This plugin indexes products inside of WooCommerce and submits them to Algolia.
 You need to add the Application ID, the Admin API Key from the `API keys` section in Algolia as well as the index name.